jhallen/vivado_setup/README.md

 # Xilinx SDK / Eclipse

-Here is one way to structure your Xilinx SDK project so that it compatible with version control.
-The goal here is to check in the minimum number of files so that an XSDK software project can be recreated in a new repository.
+## Review

-Only files that we create should be checked in, not derived files.
+XSDK allows you to develop software for the system you create on the FPGA.

-But first, let's review a little about how XSDK works.
+Let's review a little about how XSDK works.
 First thing you must do is export the hardware .hdf file from Vivado:

 ![image](images/exporthw.png)